wp-plugins/fcchat/readme.txt

 UPGRADE NOTICE

+Upgrading to version 3.5.0.1 will automatically switch your chat to the new chat server (v2.3).
+This process takes 1-2 min.
+During this time, your chat will not function properly.
+Keep trying to reconnect for a few minutes until the transfer is complete.

+After upgrading, make sure you clear your browser cache and refresh the page.

 Upgrading from a version prior to 3.4.2.1: If you have changed the default location of the full page chat, you will need to copy the new  fcchat/html/chat/index.php file to this location, and set $FCCHAT_BASE_URL once again.

 When you upgrade to a new version, any customizations you made to the chat files will be erased.
 In order to save those changes, do the following: